Reeves hails opportunity of net zero but faces criticism from green campaigners

 Ms Reeves said the Government was reducing environmental requirements for developers paying into a nature restoration fund, so they could “focus on getting things built and stop worrying over the bats and the newts”, and changing the rules to stop “excessive use” of judicial reviews.

-“Rachel Reeves recognises that the low carbon economy offers ‘the industrial opportunity of the 21st century’: we should grasp this rather than chasing high carbon, high risk projects,” he urged.
+“Rachel Reeves recognises that the low carbon economy offers ‘the industrial opportunity of the 21st century’ – we should grasp this rather than chasing high carbon, high risk projects.”

 Rachel Solomon Williams, executive director at the Aldersgate Group of companies, charities and other organisations pushing for ambitious climate and environmental policy, disagreed with the Chancellor’s assessment that environmental protection was obstructing growth.